Birkin bag

 The Birkin bag (or simply Birkin) is a handbag created by the French company Hermès in 1984, following a meeting between Jean-Louis Dumas, then CEO of the group, and the actress Jane Birkin.
 Handmade, usually in leather, it is distributed in several sizes and exclusively in Hermès stores.

 Along with the Kelly bag and the carré de soie, the Birkin is one of the brand's iconic products.
 It has two handles and a more casual look than the Kelly.
 Each one is made by a single craftsman, usually in one of Hermès' French factories, and requires between 15 and 20 hours' work.

+It is widely considered a visual representation of wealth, status, and importance in modern society.